-401(k) and Other Benefits

-During 2006, our executive officers were eligible to receive certain benefits generally available to all our employees on the same terms, including medical, dental and vision insurance, long-term and short-term disability insurance, life and accidental death and dismemberment insurance, health and dependent care flexible spending accounts, educational and employee assistance and certain other benefits.
-Mr. Casner also received housing and relocation benefits described below under the paragraph entitled, "How and Why CEO Compensation Has Differed from the Compensation of Other Executive Officers."
-During 2007, we also maintained a tax-qualified 401(k) Plan, which provides for broad-based employee participation.
+401(k) and Other Benefits.
+During 2007, our executive officers were eligible to receive certain benefits generally available to all our employees on the same terms, including medical, dental and vision insurance, long- term and short-term disability insurance, life and accidental death and dismemberment insurance, health and dependent care flexible spending accounts, educational and employee assistance, paid-time-off, and certain other benefits.
+During 2007, we also maintained a taxqualified 401(k) Plan, which provides for broad-based employee participation.
 Under the 401(k) Plan, all employees are eligible to receive matching contributions from the Company of 25% of employee contributions up to a maximum of \$1,000 per employee, per year, subject to vesting provisions.
 We do not provide defined benefit pension plans or defined contribution retirement plans to our executives or other employees.
 The 401(k) Plan and other generally available benefit programs allow us to remain competitive for employee talent, and we believe that the availability of these benefit programs generally enhances employee productivity and retention.